“We Have to Find a Beer”

 We carried that mood out with us into the black night, empty of traffic and movement.
 Relationships pivot on key moments, and ours did that night, nudged by the otherworldly cold, the strange vibe at the university, and those pints of stout.
 We floated through the still streets back to campus, quiet as spies, carrying between us a new secret.

 In many ways we have continued to carry the conspiratorial mood born that night, as our friendship turned romantic that evening, the rest of our lives.
 The friend was of course Sally, my regularly-mentioned fellow-traveler, whom I married back in Portland three years later.
-We conspire still.
+We conspire still—and routinely over pints of stout.

 COVER PHOTO: MIKE RAVEN